tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

     Further instructions will give the Linux form of commands only, and omit the prompt character.

-Here's what should see in your terminal window.
+Here's what you should see in your terminal window.
 The dialogue is delivered incrementally.
 There's also a sound effect at the appropriate point::

       Scratchy